Minh0511/Data-scraping-with-selenium/README.md

 # SCRAPE SEARCH AUTO SUGGESTIONS WITH SELENIUM

-*About
-Scrape auto suggestions from lazada, shopee, tiki with python and selenium*.
+*Scrape auto suggestions from lazada, shopee, tiki with python and selenium*.

 ## Pre-requisite